PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 * A target (optional) – the target for which this interaction occurred, e.g. "My Piwik PRO app".

-The URL corresponds to String, which includes network, interaction and target parameters separated by slash.
+The URL corresponds to String, which includes the network, interaction and target parameters separated by slash.

 ### Tracking downloads and app installs
 *Requires Analytics*

-You can track installations and downloads initiated by your application.
+You can track the installations and downloads initiated by your application.
 This only triggers an event once per app version unless you force it.
-It is recommended to track application install in Android ``Application`` class:
+It is recommended to track application install in the Android ``Application`` class:

 ```java
     TrackHelper.track().download().identifier(new DownloadTracker.Extra.ApkChecksum(this)).with(getTracker());
 ```
-That will use package name, version and MD5 app checksum as identifier, e.g. ``com.piwikpro.demo:12/7B3DF8ED277BABEA6126C44E9AECEFEA``.
+That will use the package name, version and MD5 app checksum as an identifier, e.g. ``com.piwikpro.demo:12/7B3DF8ED277BABEA6126C44E9AECEFEA``.

-In case, if you need to specify more parameters create instance of ``DownloadTracker`` class explicitly:
+In case you need to specify more parameters, create the instance of the ``DownloadTracker`` class explicitly:

 ```java
         DownloadTracker downloadTracker = new DownloadTracker(getTracker());